House-yuyu/A-Portal-of-Awesome-Methods-in-Visual-Tasks/README.md

 <p align="center">
   <h1 align="center">A Portal of Awesome Methods in Visual Tasks</h1>

-This GitHub repository summarizes papers and projects related to the low-level vision tasks, AIGC, etc.
+A collection of projects on low/high level vision tasks, AIGC, Basic architecture, etc.

 If you have any suggestions about this repository, please feel free to [start a new issue](https://github.com/House-yuyu/A-Portal-of-Awesome-Methods-in-Visual-Tasks/issues/new) or [pull requests](https://github.com/House-yuyu/A-Portal-of-Awesome-Methods-in-Visual-Tasks/pulls).